 2. The girl’s attitude was very poor.
 She didn’t care about me and the dying battery on my laptop.
 She was more interested in having a chat with her colleague then meeting the needs of a customer in need of a recharge of both coffee and electricity.

 3. Because of the lack of an accessible plug but primarily because of the poor staff attitude, I will not be back there.
 Customers have lots of options where to spend their money and businesses have to entice us to visit their business.
 Good food is not enough as the staff interaction often makes the difference when we are deciding whether to go back or not.

+There are many more customer service tips for coffee shops which you can find out about in one of our courses.
 If you are interested in finding out more about Customer Service Training for your business, please drop an email to firstname.lastname@example.org.